alexrosen45/quickposts/README.md

 Note that you will need to set up a `.env` environment variable file in the main directory.
 Specify `OPENAI_API_KEY`, `REPLICATE_API_TOKEN`, `COHERE_API_TOKEN`, `TWITTER_API_KEY`, and `TWITTER_API_KEY` in this file.

+Note that there are two branches of this github repository: development and production.
+Production is the branch running the code for the [Quickposts](https://quickposts.ca/) website.

 See below for instructions on how to setup Stable Diffusion locally.

 ## Local Stable Diffusion development setup